 The average cost of a cyberattack in the financial industry is between $4 – $6 million, making it a profitable matter of interest for hackers all over the world.
 The National Credit Union Administration (NCUA) Board held a webcast in April 2021 about the kinds of emerging threats the industry is seeing and how credit unions can prepare for them.

 During the discussion, Chairman Todd Harper said, “Like my fellow Board Members, I am deeply concerned about the risk cyberattacks pose to our financial system.”
-In this post, we’ll look at how attacks work and what can be done to mitigate them.
+In this post, we’ll look at how attacks work and what IT services for credit unions can be implemented to mitigate them.

 The Business of Ransomware